-It’s a straight shoot down a major, busy boulevard in a residential neighborhood to get there.
+It’s a straight shot down a major, busy boulevard in a residential neighborhood to get there.
 The kind of residential neighborhood with an expensive, newly minted nature center, two country clubs, and lots of Black Lives Matter signs.
 (Just no Black people.)

-It’s a neighborhood where residents pushed (successfully) to the speed limit lowered to 25mph on streets that would usually be 40 mph zones.
+It’s a neighborhood where residents pushed (successfully) to have the speed limit lowered to 25mph on streets that would usually be 40 mph zones.

 As I drove down one major thoroughfare, going about 28mph (I admit I was 3 mph over the limit), I saw a mom on the side of the road with her son.
 I’ll call her Bicycle Mom.

 Bicycle Mom was in her 30’s, sporting a short blond ponytail.
 Her son was about 4 or 5.
 They were both on bikes and wearing bright, neon colored helmets.

 I believe Bicycle Mom had a canvas tote bag with her.
 I forget exactly what it read, but it was something to the effect of “Shop Local.”

 Bicycle Mom and her son were waiting to cross the busy boulevard standing by the yellow pedestrian crossing sign on the side of the road, a few feet from the white pedestrian crosswalk.